MoserMichael/my-notes/dev-gotchas.md

 1. you can think of a monad as a java parametrized type  ```class Monad<T>``` with the following function
 2. unit in Haskell terminology is like a 'builder' function, that takes an element of T and wraps it in an instance of Monad&lt;T&gt;
     ```public <T> M<T> unit(T element) ```
+    - for optional: unit is [Optional.ofNullable](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html#ofNullable-T-) ; this function makes an empty Optional for null argument, and wraps a non null argument in a non empty Optional value.
+    - for stream: unit is  [Stream.of](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#of-T-) (? what about Stream.of(T ...values) ?)

-3. bind in Haskell terminology is like a flatMap  in java:  it takes a function that takes T as argument and returns Monad&lt;U&gt; -  it calls the transforming function on type U that transforms it into a different type T, and then wraps the result around the same monadic type with ```unit```.
+3. bind in Haskell terminology is like a flatMap  in java:  Bind receives a function f as argument, f takes an instance of T as argument; bind applies f to the Monad&lt;U&gt;
+    - For java Optional bind (aka flatMap) extracts the contained T value, if it is present, and applies f to it.
+    - for java Stream bin (aka flatMap) for each element of the stream, apply f to the element and paste the result of applying f into the output stream. (example; if f is the identity function, then this will turn a list of lists into a simple list that is the concatenation of all the list elements) Interestingly this is different from the bind in the previous example, where the result is a plain value of T, and here it is a Monad&lt;T&gt; by itself; confusing...

 ```
 public static <T, U> M<U> bind(M<T> monad, Function<T, M<U>> f) {
     return f.apply(monad.wrappedValue());